edu-tech-opensource/wifiQRgenerator/README.md

 3. Running the App
 Once you have the executable, you can run it directly by double-clicking the app, or distribute it to others who don’t have Python installed.

+---

+### **Keywords for Search Engines:**
+- WiFi QR Code
+- QR Code Generator Python
+- Generate WiFi QR Code
+- Python WiFi QR Code Generator
+- Tkinter WiFi QR Code
+- Python Tkinter app
+- WiFi password QR code generator
+- WiFi QR Code Generator for Mac/Windows

+---

+## Author's Note

+This project was created to help users easily generate **WiFi QR codes** using Python.
+If you find this useful or have any suggestions, feel free to open an issue or contribute!

+For any questions, you can reach me at [edutechopensource@yahoo.com](mailto:edutechopensource@yahoo.com)

+Happy coding! 🚀